Doesntmeananything/cache-service/README.md

-# Caching service
+# Cache service

 Part of the microservices interview task.
-The rest of the microservices [can be found here.](https://github.com/Doesntmeananything/microservices-task)
+The related microservices [can be found here.](https://github.com/Doesntmeananything/microservices-task)

 ## Description